The Ultimate Guide on Trekking in Nepal

 Spring (March-May)

 Spring presents distinctive variations of wild blooms, especially the rhododendrons that make the slopes heaven during this season.
-It is moderately warm at a lower elevation, and at a higher elevation, the mountain views are magnificent, and the temperature is very mild.
+It is moderately warm at lower and higher elevations; the mountain views are magnificent, and the temperature is mild.

 Summer/Monsoon (June-August)

-Mid-year from June till mid-September makes travel wet and warm.
+Mid-year, from June to mid-September, makes travel wet and warm.
 These occasions are blessed for the keen botanist as the higher valleys and meadows bloom with blossoms and lush vegetation.
-Trekking in the rain shadow (places are far from the rain because of the high mountains) territories north of the Himalayas like Upper Mustang and Dolpo could be a perfect trek determination.
+Trekking in the rain shadow (places are far from the rain because of the high mountains) territories north of the Himalayas, like Upper Mustang and Dolpo, could be a perfect trek determination.

-You can do most of the Nepal treks like Everest Base Camp or Annapurna Sanctuary in Autumn, Spring, and Winter, though the Upper Mustang trek is excellent even in Summer/Monsoon as it won't rain much there.
+You can do most of the Nepal treks, such as Everest Base Camp or Annapurna Sanctuary, in Autumn, Spring, and Winter, though the Upper Mustang trek is excellent even in Summer/Monsoon as it will not rain much.

 Trek Preparation